City of Santa Clara

 Property Release

 Property is released by appointment only.
 To schedule an appointment, call 408-615-4727.
-Appointments are available Monday-Friday, 8am-4pm excluding weekends and holidays.
-The owner of property must provide a valid ID at the time of the appointment in order to claim items.
+Appointments are available Monday-Friday, 8am-4pm except on weekends and holidays.
+The owner of property must provide a valid ID to claim their items.

-Property booked as Safekeeping will be held for 60 days.
-Safekeeping property not claimed within 60 days will be disposed of in accordance with California Civil Code.
+Property booked as Safekeeping will be held for 60 days and disposed of in accordance with California Civil Code if not claimed.
 Found property items will be held for 90 days.
-Property booked as evidence is not available for release until 60 days after court adjudication of the case.
-A court order may be required to obtain property items in some cases.
+Evidence items cannot be released until 60 days after the case is finished in court, and some items may require a court order.

 Pharmaceutical Disposal Program

-Pharmaceuticals can be deposited in the receptacle located in the lobby of the Santa Clara Police Department during normal business hours.
-Syringes, lancets, medical devices, non-prescription grooming products, insect repellant, cleaning products, or batteries are not accepted.
+Medications can be dropped off in the disposal bin in the Police Department lobby during normal business hours.
+Sharps, medical devices, non-prescription grooming products, insect repellant, cleaning supplies, or batteries are not accepted.

 Team 200

-At the beginning of the school year, Team 200 meets with SCU student government leaders and walks through the residential neighborhood around the University to discuss expectations and concerns.
-During these visits, informational items are distributed stressing the idea that SCU students are part of the broader community and should be aware of how their actions impact fellow residents.
-Students also receive information on first response notices, Santa Clara Municipal Codes and University's "Guide to Living Off Campus."
+At the start of each school year, Team 200 meets with student leaders and walks through nearby neighborhoods to discuss expectations and concerns.
+They share information reminding students that they are part of the larger community and must respect their neighbors.
+Students also receive details about first response notices, city rules, and the University’s “Guide to Living Off Campus.”

 Field Operations